-The dollar traded higher or unchanged against most of the other G10 currencies on Wednesday and during the Asian morning Thursday.
-It underperformed only against SEK and NOK.
-The greenback gained the most versus NZD, CHF and GBP, while it was found virtually unchanged against CAD and JPY.
+The dollar traded lower against most of the other G10 currencies on Wednesday and during the Asian morning Thursday.
+It gained only against NOK and JPY, while it was found virtually unchanged versus CAD.
+The main winners were AUD, GBP and CHF in that order.

 (Click on the image to view it in full size)